scwatts/umccr_gene_panels/germline_panel/3_panel_data/IMPORTANT.md

 * used to subset germline small variant calls
 * critically, variants identified here may trigger referral
-* hence, for relevant genes we need to include all locations where there may be a relevant variant
+* hence for relevant genes we need to include all locations where there may be a relevant variant
-* using the entire length of the gene as defined by Ensembl 105 where available otherwise RefSeq
-  * previously all APPRIS principal and alternative transcripts
+* using all APPRIS principal and alternative transcripts, though this still does not guarantee all curatable variants at PMCC FCC are captured